Green bean and lentil soup as the legume family is high in vegetable protein.

 Legumes use that nitrogen to build amino acids, the building blocks of protein that we so vitally need for our own bodies.

 Chickens in the garden have been a wonderful addition to our green home.

 Build your own compost pile, or use a compact compost tumbler if space is limited.

 If you're trying to reduce your red meat consumption then this old Indian dish, sufferin succotash, is a delic way to make sure you are getting enough protein.
-It's fun to try different dishes in any case now and then.
+It's fun to try different recipes in any case, now and then.
 Generally we eat from far too narrow a range of foods.

 The Greeks are world leaders in making delic healthy food.
 This bean